r5py/r5py/docs/user-guide/user-manual/quickstart.md

 At this stage, *r5py* has created a routable transport network, that is refered to by the `transport_network` variable.
 We can now use this network for travel time calculations.
-Depending on the extent of the network, this step can take a few minutes - you can reuse the same `TransportNetwork` instance in subsequent analyses.
+Depending on the extent of the network, this step can take up to several minutes.
+However, you can reuse the same `TransportNetwork` instance in subsequent analyses.

 ## Compute a travel time matrix